lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     calculated acceleration, typically using the Verlet algorithm, or similar.
     More information can be found in Refs. :cite:`allen2017computer,frenkel2023understanding`.

-..  container:: justify

 In the same input script, after the *minimization* command, add the following
 lines:

 ..  code-block:: lammps